uqlibrary/technology-training/R/usefullinks.md

 # Contact

-If you have further questions, please contact me p.martinez at uq.edu.au
+If you have further questions, please contact me using the details on the README.md